For adults with heart disease

 to 70 mg/dL or below at 48 weeks.

 Patients lowered bad cholesterol by an average of 63% in just 3 months.

 Repatha® plus a statin is

 In a study, patients not treated with Repatha® had more heart attacks (4.6%) compared to those treated with Repatha® (3.4%).

-For people with inherited high bad cholesterol (familial hypercholesterolemia or FH) who still need to lower LDL bad cholesterol along with diet alone or together with other cholesterol-lowering medicines.
+For people with inherited high bad cholesterol (familial hypercholesterolemia, or FH) who still need to lower their bad cholesterol with diet alone or together with other cholesterol-lowering medicines.

 For some people, diet, weight, or physical activity level might not be the primary cause of high LDL.
 Sometimes high LDL is caused by an inherited condition called FH.